Book 1: Foundations

 Step 4: Enable Partner Choice

-Why This Matters: A SaaS company signed an exclusive 5-year distribution agreement with a reseller.
-Year 1 was excellent.
-Year 2, the reseller's priorities shifted - they promoted competitors' products more aggressively, let the SaaS company's customer relationships decay, and stopped investing in training.
-But the exclusive clause locked the SaaS company in.
+Why This Matters: This pattern recurs across industries.
+A SaaS company signs an exclusive 5-year distribution agreement with a reseller.
+Year 1 is excellent.
+Year 2, the reseller's priorities shift - they promote competitors' products more aggressively, let customer relationships decay, and stop investing in training.
+But the exclusive clause locks the SaaS company in.
 No ability to work with better partners.
 No leverage to demand improved performance.
-Revenue declined 30% over three years while they waited for the contract to expire.
+Revenue declines while they wait for the contract to expire.
+This is why most software reseller agreements now include performance requirements and termination triggers tied to revenue thresholds.
 Single-source dependency without partner choice creates trapped parasitism.

 The most stable symbioses allow participants to choose partners based on quality of exchange.